peakshift/bitcoin-ux/payments/_intro.md

 ## Push vs. pull transactions
 Pull Payments enable business models like subscriptions where you only need to provide your authorissation once to happen.
 With Pull Payments you can be charged by the merchant automatically whenever they say the payment is due.

 Since you should never give anyone else your private key you will always needs to authorise any outgoing paymentss.
 This is called a Push Payment.
 No one can move your funds without having your private key.
-In this way Bitcoin works simmiarly to cash.
+In this way Bitcoin works simmilar to cash.

 ## Bitcoin Transactions
 A transaction is like a small program that has a set of instructions on how to spend some bitcoin.
 It also needs to have the signatures by the authorised key holder.